kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 The grid is $lr = \{0.0001, 0.0005, 0.001, 0.002, 0.005, 0.01\}$, $momentum = \{0.0, 0.5, 0.9\}$.
 We can see that the updated lenets are sensitive to learning rate.
 When learning rate is small(i.e. 0.0001) and without any acceleration of momentum, its learning curve would have a longer learning phase with gradient descent optimizations lasting about 30 epochs, which is clearly shown on the top left subplot.
 As it's a kind of CNN, it also has the property we discussed in the previous question.
 The convergence rate in this question is more strict on learning rate, if the learning rate is too large(i.e. 0.01), it even has a great fluctuation that makes it diverge after a temporary convergence.

+While the training and validation metrics are pretty close in cases that would converge, a good parameter combination for lenet to learn is using small learning rate with high momentum to achieve stable and fast converge rate.

 <img src = "./7(d)_lenet_alt_table.png" height = "400"/>

+According to this grid search result, the best updated lenet should use:
+* $seed = 42, lr = 0.0005, momentum = 0.5$

+as its learning parameters to get the highest validation accuracy 92.62% and a low validation cross-entropy error.
 <br>

 **AlexNet**